 To prevent itself from XSS vulnerabilities, Tiki applies a very broad sanitization filter on all input.
 While the technique is mostly safe, it is well known to cause undesired side effects on the end users.
 This form of sanitization has been present in Tiki for a very long time without problems.
-However, more aggressive filters have been in place since 2.0 and those raised a large amount of bug reports.
+However, more aggressive filters have been in place since 2.0 and those have raised a large number of bug reports.
 Broad sanitization is also very expensive in processing time.

 Beginning with 3.0, more control over the filtering is possible.
 The very broad filter is now used as a last resort in cases where no specific filters are specified.
 Specific filters are even more secure and can significantly improve performance.

 - Declarative filters, which declare what are the expected data types before sanitization is performed.

 - Just in time filters, which defer filtering until the variable is used.